Articles in this section

 ),

-STEP 4: Add Row widget as children for the view header customization of date.
+STEP 4: Add another Row widget with Containers for displaying dates in the view header.

 Row(